How to Start Running: Shoes, Gear and Training Plans for Beginners

 Short answer: Something comfortable.

 Long answer: There are no rules when it comes to what you wear running.
 The goal is to feel comfortable and to be able to move freely.
-Look for stretchy fabrics, and try to avoid wearing anything that is 100% cotton.
+Look for stretchy fabrics, and try to avoid wearing anything that is 100% cotton (especially socks!).
 Though cotton is a wonderful natural fabric, it absorbs moisture and can lead to uncomfortable chafing and blisters as you sweat.
 Technical running clothes are made to be “sweat wicking” which means that they pull sweat away from the skin and allow it to evaporate.

 Q: Do I need to follow a training plan?